310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}
 {% bubble Midori2 %}
-Could you at least stick to one role...?
+Could you at least stick to one role…?

 {% endbubble %}
 {% bubble Chiaki sad %}
-Alright...
-But, as pathetic as this may sound, I don’t even know what we *are* to you guys right now anymore.
+Alright… But, as pathetic as this may sound, I don’t even know what we *are* to you guys right now anymore.

-I thought I could at least become a kaijuu like Mikejima-san for you three to defeat, so that justice would prevail...
+I thought I could at least become a kaijuu like Mikejima-san for you three to defeat, so that justice would prevail…

 But I can’t seem to manage it at all.
 It’s hard to be a kaijuu.